xkalaj01/ipfixcol2/extra_plugins/intermediate/statistics/README.rst

 .. code-block:: sh

-    # Ubuntu distributions
+    # Ubuntu/Debian distributions
     $ sudo apt-get install libsnmp-base libsnmp-dev snmpd

-    # Fedora distributions
+    # Fedora/RHEL distributions
-    $ sudo dnf install net-snmp net-snmp-dev
+    $ sudo dnf install net-snmp net-snmp-devel

-After all dependencies are met, you NEED TO check AgentX settings in file /etc/snmp/snmpd.conf The file is generated automatically, but you can manually edit it or you can use snmpconfigure script, which will guide you through the configuration.
+After all dependencies are met, you NEED TO check AgentX settings in file /etc/snmp/snmpd.conf The file is generated automatically, but you can manually edit it or you can use snmpconf script, which will guide you through the configuration.
 After you will be done editing this file, check if the file contains following line (uncommented - without # at the beginning of the line)